 The American Heart Association (AHA) say that saturated fats can lead to high cholesterol and heart disease.
 As a result, many full fat dairy products do not appear in heart-healthy diet recommendations.

 The AHA advise people to choose fat free or low fat dairy products to obtain calcium without the saturated fat.
-The
+The National Heart, Lung, and Blood Institute also recommend that people choose low fat or fat free dairy products as part of a healthful diet.

 However, recent evidence suggests that the link between saturated fat and heart disease is not as strong as people once believed.
+One review states that some people have exaggerated the role of saturated fat in heart disease.
+Again, many other lifestyle factors are important when it comes to evaluating heart disease risk.

 A team of cardiologists wrote an article stating that eating foods with saturated fat does not clog the arteries, as people once believed.
 They contend that the "fat free" movement caused higher intakes of carbohydrate foods, including sugars.
 This might explain why rates of heart disease have increased.